 The Four Tantras and the Blue Beryl – the Tibetan medical masterpieces

 Desi Sangye Gyatso (1653-1705), was a significant figure in Tibet.
 He was a revered confidant and advisor to the Fifth Dalai Lama.
 He was recognized as a reincarnated Tibetan high lama as a child and was raised under the special care of the Dalai Lama.
 Between 1687 and 1703, Sangye Gyatso collaborated with many scholars and artists to create a set of seventy-nine stunning paintings that illustrated the Four Tantras, the teaching of the Medicine Buddha.
 At the same time that the Four Tantras were being painted, Sangye Gyatso also wrote the classic Blue Beryl, a written explanation of the Four Tantras, 156 chapters and 5,900 verses long, covering the equivalent of some 4,800 pages, and to this day the main reference of traditional Tibetan medical knowledge.
 The sixteen-year project was a truly epic undertaking, and the finished works were presented to the newly enthroned Sixth Dalai Lama.

 Heavenly Abode of the Medicine Buddha, Bhaisajyaguru

-This first painting of all seventy-nine in the collection you see here and at the top of the post is known as Heavenly Abode of the Medicine Buddha Bhaisajyaguru and illustrates Chapter 1 of the First Tantra.
+This first painting of all seventy-nine in the collection you see here and above is known as Heavenly Abode of the Medicine Buddha Bhaisajyaguru and illustrates Chapter 1 of the First Tantra.
 The descriptions of the paintings that we provide include translations from the original Tibetan in the Blue Beryl, which has yet to be fully available in English.